ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 - You use Vim's `errorformat` option to specify how to parse the compilation command's output log for errors.
 - You use Vim's `:make` command to trigger the compilation command stored in `makeprg`.
 - You can view the command's output, along with any errors, in an IDE-style QuickFix menu built in to Vim, which you can open with `:copen`.

-Here is a GIF showing what this looks like in practice: **TODO** definitely a GIF showing `:make` and how the QuickFix menu opens.

 This section will explain:
 - how to translate the `pdflatex` and `latexmk` commands described earlier in this article at [How to use `pdflatex` and `latexmk`](#how-to-use-pdflatex-and-latexmk) into something understood by Vim's `makeprg` option,